jefrnc/python-design-patterns/behavioral/memento/README.md

-# Builder Pattern
+# Memento Pattern

 ## Overview
-The Builder pattern is a creational design pattern that...
+The Memento pattern is a behavioral design pattern that...

 ## Implementation Tiers

-This directory contains three implementations of the Builder pattern:
+This directory contains three implementations of the Memento pattern:

 ### 1. 📚 Basic Implementation (`basic.py`)
 - Academic/textbook implementation